ARMmbed/mbed-os-example-ble/BLE_HeartRate/readme.md

 The resulting binaries would be under `build/<yotta_target_name>/source/`.

-Under that folder, the file called `ble-heartrate<-combined>.hex` is the one which can be flashed to the target using mbed's DAP over USB; the parent README or the documentation for your yotta target will explain how to choose between the available binaries and hex files.
+Under that folder, the file called `ble-heartrate-combined.hex` is the one which can be flashed to the target using mbed's DAP over USB; the parent README or the documentation for your yotta target will explain how to choose between the available binaries and hex files.

-If you're building for the `nrf51dk-armcc` target, copy `build/nrf51dk-armcc/source/ble-heartrate-combined.hex` to your target hardware, and reset the device.

 Checking for Success
 ====================